 The Selectboard agreed to admit all evidence as submitted.
 They recessed the public hearing and would enter into deliberative session at a later date (with findings within 60 days per statute); motion by Schwartz; seconded by Coleman; unanimous.

 Lucia Wing, Secretary, Winhall Selectboard

-and the same of th

 William Schwartz, Chair

 E Stat Carl

 Stuart Coleman

 David Glabach